Parassharmaa/Tweet-Classifier/README.md

 # Tweet-Classifier
 ---

-Python Library to fectch tweets from any twitter handler and classify into 6 different topics.
+Python Library to fetch tweets from any twitter handler and classify those fetched tweets into 6 different topics.

-## Prerequisites:
+## Dependencies:

 - nltk
 - tweepy